The Platycam Network

 24/7 monitoring of Hobart Rivulet Platypus

-Platycam was developed in response to the death of Larila, a platypus who died as a result of litter entanglement in the Hobart Rivulet in November 2022.
+Platycam was inspired by the unfortunate death of Larila, a female platypus who became entangled in litter in 2022.

 The Platycam Network in Action